How to watch FA Cup live streams from anywhere in 2024/25

 Use a VPN to watch from anywhere

-If you’re overseas when the FA Cup first round kicks off, annoyingly your usual on-demand services won’t work.
+If you’re overseas when the FA Cup second round kicks off, annoyingly your usual on-demand services won’t work.
 That’s because your IP address tells the broadcaster you’re in another country, and you’ll subsequently be blocked from tuning in – not ideal if you’ve already paid up for a subscription service you’re not able to use.

 Thankfully there is another option that doesn’t involve resorting to one of those illegal feeds on Reddit.
 All you need is a VPN (Virtual Private Network), a handy piece of software which can make it look like your device is still back at home.